archerwq/python-lab/README.md

 # python-lab
-Some exercises code during learning python, and some basis building blocks for a large project.
+Exercises code and building blocks for larger project.